Anaconda

 ipython kernel install --user --name=<environment>

-When the session begins, your environment is displayed in the kernel list.
+If this is executed correctly, then when the interactive Jupyter session begins, the environment should be displayed in the kernel list.

 RStudio

 Likewise, RStudio can be used with a default environment, selected from the "Environment selection" dropdown menu.
-When the session starts, additional R packages can be installed from an extensive list.
+While some additional packages can be installed from within the RStudio interface, it is often better to add packages directly to the environment by using the conda install command.

 To use a custom environment in an RStudio session, select "Use custom text field", and enter: